vehemont/nvdlib/docs/source/CVE.rst

 ------------

 The arguments are not positional.
 SearchCVE will build the request based on what is passed to it.
 All of the parameters can be mixed together in any order.
+If a value is not passed to the function, it is assumed to be false and will not be added to the filter.

-Filter by publication end date, keyword, and version 3 severity of critical:
+Filter by publication start and end date, keyword, version 3 severity of critical, and an API key to allow for faster requests:

+.. note:: There is a maximum 120 day range when using date ranges.

->>> r = nvdlib.searchCVE(pubEndDate = '2019-01-01 00:00', keyword = 'Microsoft Exchange', cvssV3Severity = 'Critical')
+>>> r = nvdlib.searchCVE(pubStartDate = '2021-09-08 00:00', pubEndDate = '2021-12-01 00:00', keyword = 'Microsoft Exchange', cvssV3Severity = 'Critical', key='xxxxx-xxxxxx-xxxxxxx')

 Filter for publications between 2019-06-02 and 2019-06-08: